 Here are suggestions to avoid problem patterns from developing.

-After playing or teaching and not provide pup with some downtime or something to chew.
+After playing or teaching provide your pup with some downtime or something to chew.

 Provide long tug toys and bully sticks to redirect a biting puppy.